ArthurVinidaily/arthur-assignement/README.md

 GET /actuator
 ```

-Feel free to add the metrics you need.
+Feel free to add the metrics you may need.

 #### Documentation